TeslaRC/Onboard-Controller/README.md

 ## Acknowledgements

-- The TeslaRC Ground Station software is developed by [tesla](https://github.com/tesla15).
+- The TeslaRC Onboard Controller software is developed by [tesla](https://github.com/tesla15).
 - Special thanks to contributors and the open-source community for their valuable contributions and support.

 ---